 This puts consumers who reuse passwords at risk.
 With CIAM, you can give the consumer the option to add a second authentication factor or sign in with their social identity, which provides a much greater protection against account takeover.

 According to Gartner, CIAM is an essential component to building solid customer trust.
 In fact, by 2020, companies that implement digitally trustworthy customer solutions will generate 20 percent more online profit than those that do not.
-Companies can build a strong foundation for customer identity, while minimizing operating costs and maximizing revenue and user experience with a robust CIAM solution.
+With a Trusted Experience Platform™, companies can build a strong foundation for customer identity, while minimizing operating costs and maximizing revenue and user experience with a robust CIAM solution.

-Give customers the seamless, simple experience they demand while providing the security that customer transactions require.
+Give customers the trusted experience they demand while providing the security that customer transactions require.
 One customer identity management solution for your many channels.Read More

 Single sign-on (SSO) is a system that enables users to securely authenticate with multiple applications and websites by logging in only once.Read More